Hallgarth War Memorial is a Grade II listed building in the County Durham local planning authority area, England. A 20th century War memorial.

 Description

-The memorial stands to the south of the Church of St Laurence (Grade I-listed).
-It takes the form of a tall stone Calvary.
-The hooded cross head rises from a heavily moulded collar on the tapering shaft.
-The shaft stands on a pedestal with a two-stage base, which stands on an octagonal step.
+The Hallgarth War Memorial is located to the south of the Church of St Laurence, which is a Grade I-listed building.
+This memorial takes the form of a tall stone Calvary.
+It features a hooded cross head that rises from a heavily moulded collar on a tapering shaft.
+The shaft is set upon a pedestal with a two-stage base, which in turn rests on an octagonal step.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.